marcoscoutinhodev/clean-architecture_tdd/readme.md

     - email must have a valid email format
     - email must be registered
     - password must match the account password
-    - On success returns 200 and the account access token
+    - On success returns 200 and the x-access-token
 - AddSurvey
     - POST request to /api/surveys
-    - x-access-token is required with account access token in request headers
+    - x-access-token is required
     - Requires an account with admin role
     - Request body must have: question, answers
     - question is string